uniphil/statwonk.github.io/source/_posts/2014-03-08-survival-analysis-of-running-from-the-law-the-fbis-most-wanted.markdown

 Let's take the average lenth of time-to-capture simply by averaging the duration from being added to the list to capture.

+You can view or download the dataset in the [Github repository](https://github.com/statwonk/fbi_topten/blob/master/data.csv).

 {% gist 9448932 %}

 Currently that average function says 402 days free.
 Let's get a distribution of this statistic by boostrapping.
 For those unfamiliar, bootstrapping means to take a sample of the 491 fugutives <a href="http://en.wikipedia.org/wiki/Sampling_(statistics)#Replacement_of_selected_units)">with replacement</a>, say 30% of the 491, calculate the mean, save it, and repeat say 1,000 times.
 You end up with a distribution for your mean statistic.